10 Ways to Beat the Winter Blues: Quarantine Edition

 Beat the Winter Blues with Essential Oils

 I believe in the power of essential oils.
 I believe they can improve our quality of life.
-My kids call them my “potions,” and I know the actual science behind them can be hard to understand.
+My kids call them my “potions,” and I know the actual science explaining their benefits can be hard to understand.
 The honest truth is that I don’t even know the actual science behind them.
 All I know is that they help me feel better.
 Peppermint takes away aches and pains, Mind Alive refreshes and makes you feel more alert.
 Lavender relaxes you, and Lemon is a lovely addition to bottled or tap water.
 All of these things have the potential to help you get through a gloomy, winter day.

 Take Time For Yourself & Exercise

 Here’s the thing though…because of all of that, it’s more important than ever to take time for yourself.
-Exercise would, of course, be wonderful…but it that’s not always possible, escape to your room and watch a show on your iPad, or read a book.
+Exercise would, of course, be wonderful…but if that’s not always possible, escape to your room and watch a show on your iPad, or read a book.
 If it relaxes you to be in your kitchen, plan a bread-baking afternoon, or make a special dinner.
 Truthfully, it doesn’t matter what you do, but do something for yourself.
 Make sure it’s something that you love, and something that will help you face another day.

 Stay Connected